Informational widgets

 - The data displayed in widgets can be recorded using the Trip recording plugin.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β External sensors |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β External sensors |

 By tapping | No changes |

-Weather widgetsβ
+Weather Widgetsβ

 - Android